georgelowe/VR-Object-Tracking/README.md

 The system I have created consists of two components:

-- A python application that utilises [OpenCV](https://opencv.org/) to handle webcam data and produce an output of positional information of an untethered object (a ball!)
+- A python 2.7.16 application that utilises [OpenCV](https://opencv.org/) to handle webcam data and produce an output of positional information of an untethered object (a ball!)
-- A virtual reality application that takes the positional data of said object and renders it into the same position relative to the user, such that it can be interacted with
+- A C# virtual reality application that takes the positional data of said object and renders it into the same position relative to the user, such that it can be interacted with (Unity3D implementation)

 ## Demo Videos